MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-ita-fatturapa-get-started.md

 - Obtain SDICoop service channel accreditation in the Exchange system (SDI) government portal.
 - Complete the steps in [Get started with Electronic invoicing](e-invoicing-get-started.md).
 - Import the **Italian FatturaPA (IT)** electronic invoicing feature (version 3 or later) into RCS from the Global repository.
 For more information, see the [Import an Electronic invoicing feature from the Microsoft configuration provider](e-invoicing-get-started.md#import-an-electronic-invoicing-feature-from-the-microsoft-configuration-provider) section of the previously mentioned "Get started with Electronic invoicing" article.
 - Add links from the required certificates to the service environment.
 The required certificates include the Certificate authority (CA) certificate and Clients certificate.
-For more information, see the [Create a digital certificate secret](e-invoicing-get-started-service-administration.md#create-a-digital-certificate-secret) section of the article, "Get started with Electronic invoicing service administration".
+For more information, see the [Create a digital certificate secret](e-invoicing-get-started-service-administration.md#create-a-digital-certificate-secret) section of the article, "Get started with Electronic invoicing service administration."
-- Optionally, you can use the Digital signature certificate for non-qualified signatures only.
+- Optional: You can use the Digital signature certificate only for non-qualified signatures.

 ## Country/region-specific configuration for the Italian FatturaPA (IT) Electronic invoicing feature